bburns/dnd-rules/README.md

-# Dungeons and Dragons Rules
+# System Reference Document 5 Rules

-This is an unofficial summary of the 5th edition rules, starting with the most basic and moving to more complex rules.
+This is an unofficial summary of the SRD5 rules, starting with the most basic and moving to more complex rules.

 https://dnd.pub

+## Contribute

+To update the rules directly, edit the file `rules/rules.nm` directly <a href="https://github.com/bburns/dnd-rules/edit/master/rules/rules.nm">here</a>.
+See below for an explanation of the format.

+To file an issue, see the Issues page <a href="https://github.com/bburns/dnd-rules/issues">here</a>.

+Or send an email to <a href="mailto:brian@dnd.pub">brian@dnd.pub</a>.

+The site itself is made with React, with <a href="https://github.com/desandro/colcade">Colcade</a> to fit the rules into tiles, and <a href="https://github.com/remarkjs/remark">Remark</a> to convert Markdown to HTML.

 ## Set Up